 The Muse and an Angel Named Trixie

-As Outdoor Idaho began exploring complicated issues – and we took on every major environmental issue facing the Intermountain West – we realized our shows would likely air for decades, both on Thursday and Sunday evenings and on social media.
-That’s an added burden for a locally produced program, especially when covering topics like Wilderness and public lands, wolves and endangered species, water quality and quantity, and the change in climate patterns.
+When Outdoor Idaho began exploring complicated issues – and we took on every major environmental issue facing the Intermountain West – we realized our shows would likely air for decades, both on Thursday and Sunday evenings and later on social media.
+That’s an added burden for a locally produced program, especially when the topics we covered evolved over time, like wilderness and public lands, wolves and endangered species, water quality and quantity, and changes in climate patterns.

 I preferred to handle controversial public policy issues myself.
-There was always a tight-rope element to these kinds of topics, and I appreciated the challenge they provided.
-Since I would be the one taking the heat if something blew up, it was important to me that I be the lead producer and the writer of the public affairs shows.
+There was always a tight-rope element to those kinds of programs, and I enjoyed the challenge.
+Since I would be the one taking the heat if something blew up, it was important to me that I be intimately involved in their production.

 The attention to fairness and to details was one of the reasons the programs have held up so well and are still relevant more than 20 years later.
-It's one of the reasons we never heard anyone accuse us of misrepresenting their point of view.
+A colleague, Marcia Franklin, produced a show in 2000 called "Idaho Tribes and the Environment."
+When I happened to catch a re-airing of it in 2025, it seemed as fresh and relevant as the day it first aired.

 --------------------------------------